 But SD-WAN requirements are maturing, and as a result, many solutions are incomplete.
 Issues like limited scalability, the lack of automation to simplify operations, and lackluster cloud on-ramp and cloud and SaaS integrations can result in a poor user experience that can undermine the value of an SD-WAN deployment.
-Instead, SD-WAN solutions need to provide a robust set of networking and connectivity tools that can meet and adapt to the dynamic nature of digital innovation, especially as organizations move more aggressively to the cloud, transition from regional to global deployments, or expand the number of their regional offices.
+Instead, SD-WAN solutions need to provide a robust set of networking and connectivity tools that can meet and adapt to the dynamic nature of digital innovation, especially as organizations move more aggressively to the cloud, the transition from regional to global deployments, or expand the number of their regional offices.

 At the same time, the inadequate security capabilities provided by most SD-WAN solutions, if they are provided at all, expose the organization to far greater risk than their traditional WAN solution ever did, even when additional security tools are applied as an overlay.
 The multiple point security products required to fill the resulting security gaps can quickly overwhelm allocated capital expense budgets, while the resulting increased infrastructure complexity increases ongoing operational expenses.

 As a result, SD-WAN customers are increasingly making a transition to a Secure SD-WAN solution that integrates SD-WAN and security functionality into a single, cohesive system.

 Even as networks become more diversified and distributed, the need to keep everyone connected to the organization and have access to critical applications and services remains constant.
 This means that specific SD-WAN use cases not only continue to multiply, but evolve as well, which requires organizations to carefully consider which SD-WAN features and functions are most important for their organization, now and into the future.
 Today, common SD-WAN use cases include: